-Even outside of the Green Corridor, provision for an expanded cycling and footpath network should be integrated with opportunities for enhancing wildlife networks by utilising and enhancing and habitats along cycle and walking routes.
+Even outside of the Green Corridor, provision for an expanded public right of way network should be integrated with opportunities for enhancing wildlife networks by utilising and enhancing habitats along cycle and walking routes.
 These should be a composite element consistent with the Green Infrastructure Strategy (2015) and Cycling Strategy linking new and existing development with services and amenity space.

-Supporting cycling will include making appropriate provision for secure cycle parking in line with the Waveney Cycle Strategy 2016 or any update, especially in the town centre.
+Supporting cycling will include making appropriate provision for secure cycle parking in line with the Waveney Cycle Strategy 2016 or any update and the Suffolk Parking Guidance, especially in the town centre.
 Major planning applications will be expected to show how they can take advantage of opportunities to help deliver the Waveney Cycle Strategy 2016 or any update, including relevant route improvements where feasible, particularly to improve sustainable access to the town centre, the High School, and other community facilities.

-New estate design and layout strategies will be supported where they prioritise walking and cycling and create permeable, connected, safe communities with links to amenities in the community and to other residential areas and which improve connectivity within the community for both pedestrians and cyclists.
+Layouts for major developments will be supported where they prioritise walking and cycling and create permeable, connected, safe communities with links to amenities in the community and to other residential areas and which improve connectivity within the community for both pedestrians and cyclists.